 The 2 Rok Islands – Koh Rok Nai and Koh Rok Nok – are tiny paradises 30 km south of Koh Lanta.
 Small, rugged and mostly unspoilt, they are home to an impressive coral reef system, pristine white-sand beaches, a small ranger’s station, a restaurant and very little else.
 While there is some accommodation available so that you can stay on the island, this is mostly in the form of tents and a few bungalows.

 As part of the Mu Loh Lanta Marine National Park, the Koh Rok Islands have a thriving underwater ecosystem, where divers and snorkelers can encounter sea turtles, moray eels and black-tip reef sharks.
 On land, on Rok Nai, the beautiful Koh Rok Waterfall is well worth seeing.

-There is no public boat service to the Koh Rok Islands, but there are tour companies operating speedboat or long-tail boat day trips there from around 3,500 baht from Koh Kradan, Koh Muk, Koh Ngai or Koh Lanta.
-You will also need to pay a 400 baht entry fee on arrival at Koh Rok.
-Tours are not available from 1 May to 1 November as the islands are closed during this time.
+There is no public boat service to the Koh Rok Islands, but there are tour companies operating speedboat or longtail-boat day trips there from Koh Kradan, Koh Muk, Koh Ngai or Koh Lanta.
+You will also need to pay around 400 baht entry fee on arrival at Koh Rok.
+Tours are not available from May to November as the islands are usually closed during this time.

 - Phuket FantaSea Cultural Theme Park

 - Phi Phi Islands Tour with Express Boat

 - James Bond Island Full-Day Tour via Big Boat

 - Sea Kayaking at Ang Thong Marine Park